Master of Strategic Communication

 - Strategic Communication Capstone

-Each sequence includes a 1-day on-campus residency at the beginning of each semester that will allow you to become familiar with the upcoming projects and sequence content, network, and connect with your faculty mentors, performance coaches, and peers.
+Each sequence includes a 3-hour, synchronous, remote residency at the beginning of each semester that will allow you to become familiar with the upcoming projects and sequence content, network, and connect with your faculty mentors, performance coaches, and peers.

-More information on projects, faculty and staff interaction, grading, residencies, the international trip, and more can be found under degree requirements on the master of strategic communication academic catalog page.
+More information on projects, faculty and staff interaction, grading, residencies, and more can be found under degree requirements on the master of strategic communication academic catalog page.
 Specific information on the parts of each project sequence is listed under course descriptions for the program in the academic catalog.

 Want to learn more about the Master of Strategic Communication program?